StephanHCB/go-mailer-service/README.md

 the contract specification.

-You are expected to clone that repository into a directory called `go-campaign-service` right next to this repository.
+You are expected to clone that repository into a directory called `go-campaign-service` right next to a clone of this repository.
 If you wish to place your contract specs somewhere else, simply change the path or URL in `test/contract/producer/setup_ctr_test.go`.

 ```